Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force

 where $R(r)$ and $R_{\text{free}}(r)$ denote the radial part of the wavefunction of Eq.~\eqref{SE: DM two-particle system} with and without neutrino force, respectively.

-Following Ref.~\cite{Arkani_Hamed_2009}, the amplitude of $u(r)$ at large distances ($r \rightarrow \infty$) must match the free solution $u_{\text{free}}(r) \propto \sin(kr)/k$.
+Following ref.~\cite{Arkani_Hamed_2009}, the amplitude of $u(r)$ at large distances ($r \rightarrow \infty$) must match the free solution $u_{\text{free}}(r) \propto \sin(kr)/k$.
 Thus, Eq.~\eqref{SE: DM two-particle system} is solved with the initial conditions $u(0)=0$ and $u'(0)= c$, adjusting the constant $c$ to match the amplitude at infinity.
 Since Eq.~\eqref{SE: DM two-particle system} is linear in $u$, we conveniently set $u'(0)=1$, solve for the amplitude $A_u$, and use it to compute the Sommerfeld enhancement factor as

-\subsubsection{Renormalized Neutrino Potential}
+\subsubsection{Renormalized neutrino potential}

 Singular potentials $V \propto 1/r^n$ with $n > 2$ invalidate the Schrödinger equation, as they lead to unbounded Hamiltonians and infinitely deep bound states.
 This causes particles falling to an infinitely small $r$ due to the attractive short-distance potential.
-Such a singular behavior also emerges in neutrino potentials, where $V_\text{vac} \sim 1/r^5$ and $V_\text{bkg} \sim 1/r^5$ become singular in the limit $T \gg m_\chi$.
-This issue can be resolved by treating the quantum mechanical model of scattering as a low-energy effective theory derived from the underlying UV theory (see Ref.~\cite{Bedaque_2009}).
+Such a singular behavior also emerges in neutrino potentials, where both $V_\text{vac} \sim 1/r^5$ and $V_\text{bkg} \sim 1/r^5$ become singular in the limit $T \gg m_\chi$.
+This issue can be resolved by treating the quantum mechanical model of scattering as a low-energy effective theory derived from the underlying UV theory (see ref.~\cite{Bedaque_2009}).
 Below a certain scale $R$, this non-relativistic description and short-distance singular potential are no longer valid.